omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

 ### Fee rate

-For liquidity providers, when relay a HTLC, a channel fee could be charged in the token(not in satoshis).
-Generally the fee rate is known to the network when a node annouces itself and lower fee rate will attract more traffic of HTLCs.
+For liquidity providers, when relaying an HTLC, a channel fee could be charged in the token(not in satoshis).
+Generally, the fee rate is known to the network when a node announces itself and a lower fee rate will attract more  HTLC traffic.

-For a fee rate example of 50 basis points, an incoming HTLC is 15 USDT, then the out going HTLC is `15-15*0.5% = 14.925` USDT.
+For a fee rate example of 50 basis points, an incoming HTLC is 15 USDT, then the outgoing HTLC is `15-15*0.5% = 14.925` USDT.

 ## Messages